astorguy/py4spice/README.md

 1. Convert the simulation results to dictionaries or NumPy arrays

 ## The Infamous SPICE Netlist
 Developed in 1971, long before modern operating systems, interaction with SPICE is unorthodox.
 Though modern SPICE flavors offer more flexible interfaces, traditionally, SPICE reads a single *netlist* file, executes a batch process, and creates a set of output files.
 Everything the program needs to know is in this file.
-Being a misnomer, the netlist includes:
+The netlist includes:
 * list of the components of the circuit to simulate, their interconnections (i.e. nets), and their values
 * types of simulations to execute
 * output control
 * semiconductor *model* definitions
 * other miscellaneous settings

-Python-for-Spice facilitates construction of the input netlist.
-It gathers, creates, and concatenates the content for the single netlist necessary for execution.
+Python-for-Spice gathers, creates, and concatenates the necessary content into a single netlist.
 Simulation is controlled by using the *control section* feature of Ngspice.

 ## Ngspice API
 Ngspice has an API which is used by most EDA tools for integration.
 The Python-for-Spice offers an alternative method to run Ngspice without the complexity of the API.